WXY604/LLM-based-causal-discovery/Readme.md

   * **Stage 1: Initial Knowledge Generation (Partial Order Generation)**

-      * [cite\_start]In this stage, we initiate structured queries to the LLM through scenario simulation and metadata input[cite: 42].
+      * In this stage, we initiate structured queries to the LLM through scenario simulation and metadata input.
-      * [cite\_start]The objective is to obtain the model's preliminary, discrete judgments about the temporal sequence of variables[cite: 91].
+      * The objective is to obtain the model's preliminary, discrete judgments about the temporal sequence of variables.

   * **Stage 2: Knowledge Integration and Refinement (Conflicting Decomposition & Optimal Total Order Discovery)**

       * This is a critical step in the process.
 The toolkit systematically analyzes all preliminary judgments obtained from the LLM.
-      * [cite\_start]It integrates these scattered and potentially inconsistent local pieces of information with the aim of refining a more globally consistent and reliable variable ordering[cite: 92, 112].
+      * It integrates these scattered and potentially inconsistent local pieces of information with the aim of refining a more globally consistent and reliable variable ordering.

   * **Stage 3: Guiding Downstream Analysis (Order-based Causality)**

       * Finally, this refined global ordering serves as a high-quality prior knowledge.
-      * [cite\_start]It can be input into any standard causal discovery algorithm chosen by the user, acting as a strong external guide to help the algorithm converge more accurately on the real data to infer the final causal graph[cite: 93].
+      * It can be input into any standard causal discovery algorithm chosen by the user, acting as a strong external guide to help the algorithm converge more accurately on the real data to infer the final causal graph.

-[cite\_start]In short, the core of this framework is to transform the potentially vague, contradictory, and localized knowledge provided by an LLM into a clear and reliable global variable ordering through a series of systematic steps, thereby providing effective support for data-driven causal learning[cite: 133, 210].
+In short, the core of this framework is to transform the potentially vague, contradictory, and localized knowledge provided by an LLM into a clear and reliable global variable ordering through a series of systematic steps, thereby providing effective support for data-driven causal learning.

 ![figure.](images/framework.PNG)